-Module Details: The Basics of Microsoft Word
+Module 3: The Basics Of Microsoft Word

 If you’re a bit rusty on computing, this module will oil you up!
 Take a tour through all the tools in Microsoft Word you’ll need to get started with proofreading.
 If you are a technophobe, worry no more!
 Our back-to-basics course covers tracking changes, changing the proofing language, setting your user name in Microsoft Word, and more.